Analysis of Discrete-Time Switched Linear Systems under Logic Dynamic Switchings: Main Results

 \begin{dfn} Consider the merged system (\ref{eq5.5}).
 Define the reachable set of state $\tilde{x}$ with $T$-length logical input sequence $(\gamma_0,\gamma_1,\cdots,\gamma_{T-1})$ and initial logical state $\alpha\in [1,N]$ as

 \end{dfn}

-By the duality principle, the following theorem is obtained. \begin{thm} The system (\ref{eq3.1}) is reachable under the logically generated switching signal, if and only if there exists a logical input sequence $(\gamma_0,\gamma_1,\cdots,\gamma_{T-1})$, such that the reachable set of the merged system (\ref{eq5.5}) satisfies
+By the duality principle, the following theorem is obtained. \begin{thm} The switched linear system (\ref{eq3.1}) is observable under the logically generated switching signal, if and only if there exists a logical input sequence $(\gamma_0,\gamma_1,\cdots,\gamma_{T-1})$, such that the reachable set of the merged system (\ref{eq5.5}) satisfies

 \end{thm}